jccuevas/cpp-docs.es-es/docs/mfc/reference/cstatic-class.md

 ### <a name="return-value"></a>Valor devuelto

-Identificador del icono actual, o NULL si no se ha establecido ningún icono.
+Identificador del icono actual o NULL si no se ha establecido ningún icono.

 ### <a name="example"></a>Ejemplo